Skip navigation

 Question: Can we identify targetable niche-mediated synthetic lethal interactors and sensitisors against leukemia dormancy and treatment resistance?

-Cancer dormancy and treatment resistance are two key clinical challenges that need urgent attention (Pal D, Heidenreich O, Vormoor J. Dormancy Stems the Tide of Chemotherapy.
-Cancer Cell, 2016).
-Using a combined approach of 3D bioprinting and in situ RNA sequencing, my aim is to define cancer-niche communications.
-We are achieving this objective through our collaboration with Wyss Institute at Harvard.
+Cancer dormancy and treatment resistance are two key clinical challenges that need urgent attention.
+Using transformative 3D bioprinted co-culture organoid models, my aim is to define cancer-niche communications.
 Specifying the functional role of the oncogenic niche in regulating leukemia viability, proliferation, dormancy and treatment resistance will identify novel synthetic lethal interactors of known oncogenes.
 This will also reveal drug sensitizers in order to tackle treatment resistance, a key clinical challenge.
 Our vision is to reveal novel “chemo-free” therapeutic strategies towards Phase I trials.

 • Please visit the Pure Research Information Portal for further information